 The Cutting Edge Waterwheel

-The original hand operated cranes that were used for loading were found to be inadequate as traffic and goods increased in the first few years of the operation of the building.
-Between 1839 and 1841 a breast shot waterwheel was built that could drive power to a new hoist system.
+The original hand-operated cranes that were used for loading were found to be inadequate as traffic and goods increased in the first few years of the operation of the building.
+Between 1839 and 1841, a breast shot waterwheel was built that could drive power to a new hoist system.
 It was three feet wide and twenty four feet in diameter.
-The force was transmitted by 416 tooth rim gear on the outer surface of the wheel onto a series of gears that could transfer it into the warehouse.
+The force was transmitted by a 416-tooth rim gear on the outer surface of the wheel onto a series of gears that could transfer it into the warehouse.
 The power it sent into the warehouse could be controlled independently on each floor.
 It had its own brick wheelhouse and was fed from a leat running under the basin from Ashton Canal to the wheel pit.
 Once used, the water was discharged into the river Tame.

 The end and a new beginning

-In 1972 Portland Basin Warehouse was devastated by fire that had started in a storage area that held paints and solvents.
+In 1972, Portland Basin Warehouse was devastated by fire that had started in a storage area that held paints and solvents.
 The damage was so bad that the top two storeys had to be demolished.
-However, things took a brighter turn in the 1980s at Tameside Council adopted the building and began a two part restoration.
-In 1985 a small heritage centre and museum were established and three years later the waterwheel was restored by Dorothea Restorations of Whaley Bridge, Derbyshire.
-The second part occurred in 1997 when the warehouse was rebuilt to its original height at cost of £8 million.
-Two years later a much enlarged museum opened on the first and second storeys, the third storey housing conference facilities, offices and flats.
+However, things took a brighter turn in the 1980s as Tameside Council adopted the building and began a two-part restoration.
+In 1985, a small heritage centre and museum were established and three years later the waterwheel was restored by Dorothea Restorations of Whaley Bridge, Derbyshire.
+The second part occurred in 1997 when the warehouse was rebuilt to its original height at a cost of £8 million.
+Two years later, a much enlarged museum opened on the first and second storeys, the third storey housing conference facilities, offices and flats.

 Portland Basin Museum is open Tuesdays through to Sundays 10-4pm.
 Closed on Mondays except for bank holidays.